FutCoinSpot Blog • 2026 Guide

 Do transfer market bans carry over to the next EA FC game?

 Standard market bans do not carry over.
 You earn fresh market access when a new title launches.
-Franchise bans (full permanent bans) do carry over and will affect future titles.
+Franchise bans (full permanent bans from the EA FC series) do carry over and will affect future titles.

 What is a coin wipe?